tfsojon/richinsql-blog/content/post/2018-09-08-directory-searcher-ambiguous-name-resoloution.md

 I set to test this with multiple users, and it worked perfectly, the correct data was returned in 100% of the test cases that I had tried, so the code got moved into production and signed off.

-Fast forward 6 months or so and a user logged a ticket saying they were unable to login to the application, there is a check you see to make sure that each user has a valid email address in Active Directory, if they don&#8217;t they can&#8217;t use the application, the user who had logged the ticket <span style="text-decoration: underline;"><strong>did</strong></span> have an email address so I debugged the code with the failing user&#8217;s username and right enough the wrong details were returned from Active Directory.
+Fast forward 6 months or so and a user logged a ticket saying they were unable to login to the application, there is a check you see to make sure that each user has a valid email address in Active Directory, if they don't they can't use the application, the user who had logged the ticket <span style="text-decoration: underline;"><strong>did</strong></span> have an email address so I debugged the code with the failing user's username and right enough the wrong details were returned from Active Directory.

-### So what&#8217;s the problem?
+### So what's the problem?

 Here is the code I was using, The search filter is going to look for the following;